As anyone who has ever played sports with me assuredly knows, I have suffered from intense asthma just about my entire athletic life.

 It can also detoxify the body and make sure that your body is free of pollutants and other harmful materials.

-From various studies, it has been identified that avocado assist in quelling inflammation, which can alleviate asthma symptoms in the long run.
+From various studies, it has been identified that avocado assists in quelling inflammation, which can alleviate asthma symptoms in the long run.

 Reducing inflammation in your body overall is vital for alleviating asthma symptoms.
 Avocados have multiple pathways to doing this, and are a staple in my diet for this reason.